yugabyte/yugabyte-db/docs/content/latest/explore/security/security.md

 * Host-based - authenticate local and remote clients based on IP address and using TLS certificates
 * Trust - authorize specific local connections

-The method used to authenticate a particular client connection can be selected on the basis of (client) host address, database, and user.
+You can choose the method to use to authenticate a particular client connection based on the client host address, the database they are connecting to, and user credentials.

-The authentication credentials in YugabyteDB are stored internally in the YB-Master system tables.
-The authentication mechanisms available to clients depends on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.
+YugabyteDB stores authentication credentials internally in the YB-Master system tables.
+The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.

 Read more about [how to enable authentication in YugabyteDB](../../secure/authentication).

 ## Authorization

-YugabyteDB provides role-based access control, consisting of a collection of privileges on resources given to roles.
+YugabyteDB provides role-based access control (RBAC), consisting of a collection of privileges on resources given to roles.

 Read more about [authorization in YugabyteDB](../../secure/authorization).

 ### Roles

-Roles are essential to implementing and administering access control on a YugabyteDB cluster.
+Roles are essential for implementing and administering access control on a YugabyteDB cluster.
 Roles can represent individual users or a group of users, and encapsulate a set of privileges that can be assigned to other roles (or users).
-Roles can be modified to grant users or applications only the essential privileges based on the operations they need to perform against the database.
-Typically, an administrator role is created first.
-The administrator then creates additional roles for users.
+You can modify roles to grant users or applications the minimum required privileges based on the operations they need to perform against the database.
+Typically, you create an administrator role first, and the administrator then creates additional roles for users.

 ### Privileges

-Roles are explicitly granted privileges to access objects in the database using the `GRANT` command.
+You grant privileges explicitly to roles to access objects in the database using the `GRANT` command.
 You can, for example, assign read access to one role, data modify access to another role, and alter table access to a third.

-By default, when an object is created, only the owner has privileges, and other roles must be granted privileges.
+By default, only the owner has privileges on new objects; you must grant privileges to other roles explicitly.

 ### Row-level access

 In addition to database access permissions available through the `ROLE` and `GRANT` privilege system, YugabyteDB provides a more granular level of security where tables can have row security policies that restrict the rows that users can access.

 Row-level Security (RLS) restricts rows that can be returned by normal queries or inserted, updated, or deleted by DML commands.
-Row-level security policies can be created specific to a `DML` command or with `ALL` commands.
+RLS policies can be created specific to a `DML` command or with `ALL` commands.
 They can also be used to create policies on a particular role or multiple roles.

-By default, tables do not have any row level policies defined, so that if a user has access privileges to a table, all rows within the table are available to query and update.
+By default, tables do not have any RLS policies defined, so that if a user has access privileges to a table, all rows within the table are available to query and update.

 ### Column-level access

-Column-level security in YugabyteDB is used to restrict users to viewing only a particular column or set of columns in a table.
+You can use column-level security in YugabyteDB to restrict users to viewing only a particular column or set of columns in a table.
 You do this by creating a view that includes only the columns that the user needs access to using the `CREATE VIEW` command.

 ## Encryption

-YugabyteDB supports encryption both of clusters, and all network communication between servers.
+YugabyteDB supports both encryption in transit (that is, the network communication between servers), and encryption at rest (that is, encryption of the database itself).
+Yugabyte further provides column-level encryption to protect sensitive data in tables.

 ### Encryption in transit

 [TLS encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security) ensures that network communication between servers is secure.
 You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
 Servers are secured using TLS certificates, which can be from a public CA or self-signed.

-You should enable encryption in transit for YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.
+You should enable encryption in transit for YugabyteDB clusters and clients to ensure privacy and the integrity of data transferred over the network.

 Read more about enabling [Encryption in transit](../../secure/tls-encryption) in YugabyteDB.

 ### Encryption at rest

-[Encryption at rest](https://en.wikipedia.org/wiki/Data_at_rest#Encryption) ensures that data at rest, i.e., stored on disk, is protected.
+[Encryption at rest](https://en.wikipedia.org/wiki/Data_at_rest#Encryption) ensures that data at rest (that is, stored on disk), is protected.
 You can configure YugabyteDB with a user-generated symmetric key to perform cluster-wide encryption.

 Read more about enabling [Encryption at rest](../../secure/encryption-at-rest) in YugabyteDB.